 Dr. Zakeosian obtained his board certification in anesthesiology in 1981.
 He has practiced at Bryn Mawr Hospital, Frankford Hospital and Paoli Memorial Hospital.
 He has extensive experience with pain management and was co-director of the Frankford Hospital Pain Management Clinic.

 Dr. Zakeosian started at Kline & Specter while he was still in law school, doing legal and medical research for cases.
-He joined the firm full-time after earning his J.D. in 2000 from the University of Pennsylvania, where he is pursuing a master’s degree in bioethics.
+He joined the firm full-time after earning his J.D. in 2000 from the University of Pennsylvania.
 In May 2007 he earned an LL.M. in Trial Advocacy from the Temple University Beasley School of Law, winning the Faculty Award for courtroom performance skills.
 Dr. Zakeosian is a frequent judge/instructor with the Temple LL.M. program.

 He is a member of the Pennsylvania Association for Justice and the Philadelphia Trial Lawyers Association.
 He is also a Fellow of the American College of Legal Medicine.

 In addition to his work-related endeavors, Dr. Zakeosian is actively involved in the Philadelphia rowing community as a member of University Barge Club.